Skip to main content

 • An ethernet network connection

-• A keyboard, mouse, and a VGA monitor
+• A keyboard, mouse, and VGA monitor

 Part I: Physical Setup